JimberSoftware/docs/devices/networkcontrollers/networkcontrollers.md

 ![create_networkcontroller.png](./screenshots/create_networkcontroller.png ':size=500')

-> [!WARNING]
-> Hostname, Endpoint Address and Public IP are mandatory.
+Hostname, Endpoint Address and Public IP are mandatory.

 > [!INFO]
 > Detailed instructions for the installation of an on-prem Network Controller are available [here](../../advanced/networkcontrollerssetup/SettingUpServer.md).
-> The minimum specifications for on-prem Network Controllers are:
+> The minimum specifications for on-prem Network Controller are:
 >
 > **General**:
 > - 25GB hard disk